co-log/co-log/co-log/tutorials/1-intro/Intro.md

 > can configure later in one place and automatically get the proper behavior for
 > your whole application instead of changing the code of every function.

-If you want do logging with `co-log`, then one of the options (and the simplest one) is to pass `LogAction` explicitly as an argument to your function.
+If you want to do logging with `co-log`, then one of the options (and the simplest one) is to pass `LogAction` explicitly as an argument to your function.
 In the example above, we are using `LogAction` that takes `String`s as messages and performs logging inside the `IO` monad.